 - The methodological Evaluation Handbook No Small Change- how to evaluate your community currency, with accompanying work materials

-- Investigation amd toolkit on the legal situation of complementary currencies in various European countries
+- Legal Toolkit: Investigation and questionaires on the legal situation of complementary currencies in various European countries

-- Toolkits for practitioners and groups on: Communications, Implementation, Evaluation/Impact-Assessment, ICT
+- Toolkits for practitioners and groups on: Communications, Management&Implementation, Evaluation/Impact-Assessment, ICT

 - The multi-lingual information platform on complementary currencies www.Community-Currency.info (offline as of July 2020, archived here)

-- Download all CCIA Publications in 1 zip-file (73MB) here.
+- Download all CCIA Publications in one zip-file (73MB) here.